scf4/styled-map/README.md

 `styled-map` will then look at the Button's `type` prop for a matching value.

-**Note: This currently doesn't work doesn't work with the pseudo-CSS syntax so you must use destructuring for now.
+**Note: This currently doesn't work doesn't work with the pseudo-CSS syntax.
 This functionality should arrive by v4.0.
 PRs welcome!**:

 ## License